prequel-dev/workshop/scenarios/scenario-02-cre-2024-006/README.md

 ### Step 1: Add a new Kafka topic (5 minutes)

 This lab exercise uses [Strimzi Kafka for Kubernetes](https://strimzi.io/).
 Strimzi provides a way to run an Apache Kafka cluster on Kubernetes in various deployment configurations.
+It installs a Kubernetes operator to automate the creation and management of Kafka clusters in Kubernetes.

+A Kubernetes operator is a method of automating the management of complex applications and services on Kubernetes.
+It extends Kubernetes' functionality by using its native API and controller patterns to manage the lifecycle of application components.
+Operators are typically designed to handle custom resources, which are application-specific abstractions that represent the state of an application in Kubernetes.

+An operator essentially combines the concept of custom resources (CRDs or Custom Resource Definitions) with a custom controller that manages the desired state of the application.
+These operators can automate tasks such as:

+* Deploying applications
+* Upgrading and scaling applications
+* Handling application-specific tasks like backups, failover, and monitoring
+* Responding to custom events or failures

-Let's discover how to add new Kafka topics.
+Let's use the Strimzi Kafka operator to add a new Kafka topic.

 Kafka topics are the categories used to organize messages.
 Each topic has a name that is unique across the entire Kafka cluster.
 Messages are sent to and read from specific topics.
 Producers write data to topics and consumers read data from topics.

-The Strimzi Kafka [entity operator](https://strimzi.io/docs/operators/0.28.0/full/configuring#assembly-kafka-entity-operator-str) is used to manage Kafka-related entities in a running Kafka cluster.
-It contains a user and topic operator.
-The operators are automatically configured to monitor and manage the topics and users of the Kafka cluster.
+The Strimzi Kafka [entity operator](https://strimzi.io/docs/operators/0.28.0/full/configuring#assembly-kafka-entity-operator-str) is specifically used to monitor and manage the topics and users of the Kafka cluster.

 Change directories to the scenario folder: